TritonDataCenter/sdc-docker/docs/divergence.md

  * --security-opt which is unsupported (Security Options)
  * --volume: see 'Volumes' section above
  * --volumes-from: see 'Volumes' section above
+ * you cannot create a container using an image UUID, you must use a tag ([DOCKER-344](http://smartos.org/bugview/DOCKER-344))

 ### `docker diff`